Almac-Queen’s cancer expert to lead £4.4m collaboration

 Professor Kennedy, the newly appointed McClay Chair of Experimental Cancer Medicine at Queen’s University – a joint appointment with Almac – said the project was an excellent example of how business and academia could work together in the fight against cancer, the leading cause of death in Western civilizations.

-He explained: “The research will involve using cutting-edge technology developed by Almac which will allow us to analyze large numbers of patient tumors collected by Queen’s.
+He explained: “The research will involve using cutting-edge technology developed by Almac which will allow us to analyse large numbers of patient tumours collected by Queen’s.